Iritis (eye pain)

 A case of iritis usually lasts six to eight weeks.
 Make sure your eye doctor monitors your progress carefully.
 The effects of the medication can be cataracts, glaucoma, corneal changes and possibly more inflammation.

-We believe that eye problems such as iritis reflect the health of the whole body.
-Therefore diet, nutrition and lifestyle choices play a major role in having and keeping good vision.
+We believe that eye problems such as chronic iritis reflect the health of the whole body.
+Where there is inflammation in one part of the body, there is often inflammation in another.
+Therefore diet, nutrition, and lifestyle choices can play a major role in having and maintaining good vision.

 Iritis may occur along with a number of other conditions: